rgallego87/cheat-notes/MEAN Project Setup.md

+**NOTE**: The session is established between the Angular Server (localhost 4200) and the browser, so, at the moment we cannot connect the session with teh Server API.
+Behind the scenes, the browser in establishing an AJAX connection with the Angular Server.

+We can solve this problem by using Tokens.
+Is an alphanumeric code with a encypted part and a codified part.
+You ask for the token to the server api and when reciving it, and you store it in the local storage.

+How is the authentication?
+We must send the token, check if is right and in that case keep working.

+**AJAX -> Token -> Server API -> check if it's right**

 ## Front-End

 Let's create the Login, Signup and Logout function for our app, connected to what we did in our Backend server.